 The original concept for the Hutton Junior Fisheries Biology Program was developed by longtime AFS members, Kenneth Beal and Gene Fritz.
 Beal and Fritz presented the idea of a immersive, hands-on summer internship for high school students who participate in research based experiences to help inspire them to consider pursuing careers related to fisheries and aquatic sciences.
 The target student for this internship would be one from an underrepresented background, specifically minorities and women, in the fisheries profession today.
 The Hutton Program was approved by the American Fisheries Society (AFS) Governing Board in 2000.
 The program was named in honor of the late Dr. Robert F. Hutton, who was the American Fisheries Society’s first Executive Director, serving from 1965 to 1972, and the AFS President from 1976 to 1977.

-Since its inception in 2001, the Hutton Program has provided scholarships and mentoring experiences in fisheries biology to 646 students with the help of almost 700 mentors in over 150 host and financially sponsoring institutions.
-Over the past 18 years, 58% of Hutton Scholars have been women and 57% have been from minority backgrounds.
+Since its inception in 2001, the Hutton Program has provided internships and mentoring experiences in fisheries and aquatic science to 717 students with the help of over 800 mentors in more than 150 host and financially sponsoring institutions.
+Over the past 20 years, 59% of Hutton Scholars have been women and 57% have been from minority backgrounds.

 The Hutton Junior Fisheries Biology Program conducted an alumni survey in 2011 to analyze the effect of the program of its 2001-2011 scholars.
 The survey results are as follows: